Authored by the expert who managed and guided the team behind the Greece Property Pack

 What's the median and average house price in the Greek Islands as of 2026?

-The gap between median and average prices in the Greek Islands reveals a two-tier market where a handful of ultra-premium properties in the Cyclades push the average well above what a typical buyer actually pays.
+The gap between the median and the average in the Greek Islands tells you that a small number of ultra-premium villa sales on trophy islands like Mykonos, Paros, and Santorini push the average well above what a typical buyer actually pays.

 What's the cheapest livable house budget in the Greek Islands as of 2026?

-The cheapest livable houses in the Greek Islands are usually found in inland villages of Lesvos, Samos, and Chios in the North Aegean, as well as non-seafront villages on larger islands like Crete and Rhodes where tourism demand is lower.
+These cheapest livable houses in the Greek Islands are typically found in inland villages on islands like Lesvos, Samos, and Chios in the North Aegean, in non-seafront villages on larger islands like Crete's interior, and in quieter parts of Naxos, Andros, or inland Rhodes far from the resort bays.

 Wondering what you can get?
 We cover all the buying opportunities at different budget levels in the Greek Islands here.